j19sch/j19sch.github.io/blog/2012/some-thoughts-after-attending-the-getting-a-grip-on-exploratory-testing-workshop/index.md

 ## Exploratory testing styles
 First of all, style.
 Different people have different styles of exploratory testing.
 Your style influences how you test, what you find, when you find it, etc. For example, some elements of my own style are:

-\- tendency to exceed time box.
+- tendency to exceed the time box.
-\- explores with about three variations before moving on to something else.
+- explores with about three variations before moving on to something else.
-\- takes a lot of notes.
+- takes a lot of notes.

 Before the workshop I thought a style was like an approach.
 People prefer certain styles/approaches, but if their current one is failing them, they can switch to a different one.
 Turns out is's not that simple.
 Style is very much like your personality and you don't switch those easily either.